nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.prod`

-**Since Nuxeo 5.8**

-Since Nuxeo 5.8, setting this property to "true" will display a quite visible warning message in the Admin tab, stating that this is a production instance.
+Setting this property to "true" will display a quite visible warning message in the Admin tab, stating that this is a production instance.
 This is useful for administrators who are sometimes confusing their Nuxeo production server with their test server (not to rat anyone out).

 **Default Value**